 What causes PMS?

-Honestly, we don’t exactly know what causes PMS.
-It’s most likely a combination of imbalances in our hormones, neurotransmitters and environment that leads to symptoms of PMS.
+Honestly, we don’t exactly know.
+Researchers, clinicians, and people all over the internet debate this constantly.
+We do know that it’s most likely a combination of imbalances in our hormones, neurotransmitters, lifestyle factors and our environment that leads to symptoms of PMS.

 10 Tips to Treat PMS Naturally

-Exercise is important for your overall health, but it can also decrease symptoms of PMS.
+Come on.
+We know exercise is important, but did you know it can decrease your PMS symptoms?
 Studies have shown again and again that women who engage in regular exercise have fewer PMS symptoms than women who do not.
 And the exercise doesn’t need to be intense – it just needs to happen regularly (at least 3 times per week throughout the month).

-Eliminating refined sugar and limiting simple carbohydrates in favour of high fiber complex carbohydrates lowers blood levels of estrogen, improves magnesium levels and can significantly improve symptoms of PMS.
+Eliminating refined sugar and limiting simple carbohydrates (grains, pasta, baked goods) in favour of high fiber complex carbohydrates (fruits and vegetables, whole grains) lowers levels of estrogen, improves magnesium levels and can significantly improve symptoms of PMS.
 So cut out the cookies, cakes, bagels and breads in favour of oatmeal, popcorn, quinoa, brown rice and other fiber rich foods.

 3. Eliminate caffeine

-Caffeine consumption is associated with more and worse PMS symptoms.
-Caffeine is linked especially to breast tenderness,anxiety, irritability and difficulty sleeping during PMS.
+I hate to be the bearer of bad news, but caffeine consumption is associated with more and worse PMS symptoms.
+Caffeine is linked especially to breast tenderness, anxiety, irritability and difficulty sleeping during PMS.
 The impact is even worse when combined with sugar (pay attention all you Frappuccino drinkers!).
 Eliminating caffeine, or limiting it during the premenstrual phase can improve PMS symptoms for a lot of women.

 4. Take a probiotic

 Probiotics are not just for digestive health!
-Having good bacteria in our intestines has wide ranging benefits for our health.
+Those little buggers living in our intestines are working hard for our health.
 Healthy bacteria can decrease symptoms of PMS by increasing beta-glucuronidase enzyme activity and promoting estrogen excretion.

-The best way to establish a healthy bacteria flora in your intestinal tract is to take a probiotic supplement.
+The best way to establish healthy bacteria levels in your gut is to take a probiotic supplement.
 Try for one with both Lactobacillus acidophilus and Bifidobacterium bifidum.
 Taken with food, probiotics are extremely safe and have no negative side effects (you can experience bloating if you take too much – 1 to 10 billion is usually a safe amount).

-There is a direct relationship between calcium and estrogen.
-Estrogen is involved in the absorption, metabolism and utilization of calcium in our bodies.
-Clinical trials have found that both mood and physical symptoms of PMS are improved with daily calcium supplementation
+Estrogen and calcium are BFFs in our bodies.
+Estrogen is involved in the absorption, metabolism and utilization of calcium in our bodies (this is why we are more prone to osteoporosis as we age – we’re learning so much today!)
+And studies have found that both mood and physical symptoms of PMS are improved with daily calcium supplementation

-Magnesium deficiency is a major concern and is seen in a majority of women with PMS.
-Magnesium deficiency causes fatigue, irritability, mental confusion, menstrual cramps, insomnia, muscle aches and pains and heart beat irregularities.
+Magnesium deficiency is a serious concern and most women with PMS are deficient in magnesium!
+I’m going to say that again – MOST women with PMS are deficient in magnesium.
+Magnesium deficiency causes fatigue, irritability, mental confusion, menstrual cramps, insomnia, muscle aches or pains and heart beat irregularities.

 Dietary sources of calcium include dark green leafy vegetables, dairy (cheese, yogurt, milk), tofu, and almonds.
 Dietary sources of magnesium are similar and include green leafy vegetables, tofu, legumes, nuts, seeds and whole grains.
-Calcium and magnesium supplements should be taken in the evening, away from iron supplements and thyroid medications.
+Take to your ND about a Cal-Mag supplement, and take it in the evening away from other medications and supplements.

 As if that wasn’t enough, B6 is also involved in transfer of magnesium into cells – without B6 magnesium wouldn’t be able to enter cells.
 This is another reason why B vitamins, and especially B6 are so important in the relief of PMS symptoms.